 That seems like a “given” to many people, but a short conversation will reveal that most people don’t REALLY get it.
+(Heck our Minister of Finance CLEARLY doesn’t get it.)

 Those people will often just assume that working hard is just that … working hard.